Micro-Grant funding is available. Apply Now!

 Did you know…

-- That Unrestricted Funds of the Jewish Endowment Foundation (JEF) provide grants to local organizations for new programs and for programs at risk, as well as other community needs?
+- Unrestricted Funds of the Jewish Endowment Foundation (JEF) provide grants to local organizations for new programs and for programs at risk, as well as other community needs.

-- That the Federation’s Annual Campaign begins each year with approximately $100,000 from Perpetual Annual Campaign Endowment Funds (PACE)?
+- Federation’s Annual Campaign begins each year with over $100,000 from Perpetual Annual Campaign Endowment Funds (PACE).